Quick guide to Seed Enterprise Investment Schemes

 For companies who want to know more about SEIS, here are some key points:

 The maximum a company can receive is £150,000 through SEIS investments.

-Employees and directors cannot invest in their company under SEIS
+Employees cannot invest in their company under SEIS (except for paid directors)

 - Incorporated no more than two years ago

 - Having gross assets of less than £200,000

 - Be unquoted at the time of the issue of the shares

 - The company must meet the new qualifying trade rules